sebastiansauer/doodleproblem/README.md

 We have one match: All chose the option 1.
 (And to choose the option, but that's not enough for a match, as not all persons chose this number.)

+## Method

+Monte Carlo simulation methods are used to estimate the probability of a match.